robocomp/website/_posts/2015-5-23-component_creation_with_DSLEditor.md

 ---
 layout: post
 title: Creating a new component with eclipse based RoboComp's DSLEditor
-categories: [Tutorial]
-tags: [DSLEditor]
-description: We will create now a new component that will connect to the RCIS simulator and run a simple controller for the robot, using the laser data.
-First we need to install the DSLEditor software that is runtime Eclipse application...
 ---

-#Creating a new component with Eclipse based RoboComp's DSLEditor

 We will create now a new component that will connect to the RCIS simulator and run a simple controller for the robot, using the laser data.
 First we need to install the DSLEditor software that is runtime Eclipse application.